optuna/optuna/docs/source/faq.rst

 but it discards intermediate objects such as machine learning models and neural network weights.
 To save models or weights, please use features of the machine learning library you used.

-We recommend saving :obj:`~optuna.trial.Trial.trial_id` with a model in order to identify its corresponding trial.
+We recommend saving :obj:`optuna.trial.Trial.number` with a model in order to identify its corresponding trial.
 For example, you can save SVM models trained in the objective function as follows:

 .. code-block:: python